Generalized Majorization-Minimization: Introduction

 \subsection{Related Work}

-Perhaps the most famous iterative algorithm for non-convex optimization in machine learning and statistics is the EM algorithm \cite{em}.
+One of the most popular and well studied iterative methods for non-convex optimization is the EM algorithm \cite{em}.
 EM is best understood in the context of maximum likelihood estimation in the presence of missing data, or \textit{latent variables}.
 EM is a bound optimization algorithm: in each E-step, a lower bound on the likelihood is constructed, and the M-step maximizes this bound.

 Countless efforts have been made to extend the EM algorithm since its introduction.
 In~\cite{gen_em} it is shown that, while both steps in EM involve optimizing some functions, it is not necessary to fully optimize the functions in each step; in fact, each step only needs to \myquote{make progress}.
 This relaxation can potentially avoid sharp local minima and even speed up convergence.